mariberg/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - The table should only include nouns, verbs, adverbs, adjectives.
 - Do not provide particles in the vocabulary table, student needs to figure out the correct particles to use.
+- Give one translation for each word, this has to be a word that is commonly used in the language.
+Don't give several options with Arabic and French words.
 - Show the spelling in both Arabic alphabet and Latin alphabet.
 - List for each word what origin language it is from, for example Arabic or French.
 - The table of vocabulary should have following columns: English, Algerian Arabic (darja), origin language